seeseemelk/nice-curses/README.md

   signal the chosen value to the processing loop.
 - `Align alignment = Align.center` - controls whether the menu is
   left-justified, centered or right-justified.
+- `bool signalChange = false` - controls whether the menu will throw a `Signal` when the chosen entry changes.

 ### class Menu!T.Signal
 Has `sender` field inherited from UISignal and `T value` field which contains